 - Inside: Inside cabins are cheaper, much cheaper- so for a longer cruise it can be a good way to save some money.
 They are also very dark that making them ideal to sleep in.
-The downside there is no natural light and the air might get a little stuffy.
+The downside there is no natural light and the air might get a little stuffy (check this link for a good tip to avid stuffy air).
 If the cruise is very port intensive and every day you are out enjoying the ports chances of using the cabin other than sleep in it are very slim.

 - Obstructed Oceanview: The difference between an inside cabin and an obstructed Oceanview is just the fact that you get some natural light but that is it!
 So unless natural light is really important for you there is no point on booking these cabins unless there is no price difference between this cabin and an inside.

 - Balcony: These are most peoples’ favourite cabins.
 It’s wonderful to be able to go outside, enjoy the fresh air, maybe have breakfast or a glass of wine on the balcony.
 Consider though, in some itineraries, the chances of using the balcony are very limited.
-In cold destination, for example, chances of being able to eat outside are very limited so if you are on a budget consider that.
+In cold destination, for example, chances of being able to use the balcony are very limited.
+So if you are on a budget consider that.
+Also if you are on a very port intensive cruise, you most likely, won’t spend much time in your cabin.
+If you are new to cruising, balcony is better choice, because most new cruiser think that they might be a bit claustrophobic inside.
 Some cruise lines offer an upgraded, Premium Balcony option as well.
 These are practically the same as a normal balcony cabin but with a bigger balcony and a higher price.

 My Personal Tips when Picking a Cabin: